Stock Chart Technical Analysis

 Longer term periods can be used to reduce whipsaws but this will tend to reduce the number of buy and sell signals the averages generate.

-A study created by John Bollinger are moving average envelops surrounding the price line and are made sensitive to changes in volatility of the underlying security by calculating the envelope bands at two standard deviation levels above and below the moving average.
+are moving average envelops surrounding the price line and are made sensitive to changes in volatility of the underlying security by calculating the envelope bands at two standard deviation levels above and below the moving average.
 Bands widen when the volatility of the security increases and contract when it decreases.
-The bands are used in conjunction with RSI, MACD and Rate of Change and in general look for buying opportunities when prices are on the lower line and selling opportunities when prices are near the upper band.
+Trader generally look for buying opportunities when prices are on the lower line and selling opportunities when prices are near the upper band.

 is a tool used to measure trends and consists of a straight line drawn through the prices using the least squares method to plot the line.
 Two parallel lines are drawn equidistant above and below the linear regression line and these lines act as support and resistance.
 The space between the parallel lines is where equilibrium exists and if stock price moves to one of the channels prices will usually move back to center or the opposite channel line while a significant penetration of either line on volume, would indicate a breakout is occurring.